cogell/sacrum/README.md

 Todos
 ----
 - fix livereload - not working on first load of index
-- fix watch tasks from slowing down
+- fix watch tasks to track the right files
 - dry up grunt copy tasks (need to learn more grunt-fu to do this)
 - wire up use of almond on build (grunt-usemin v2 will support this)